Auburn/FastNoiseSIMD/README.md

 #Performance Comparisons
 Using default noise settings on FastNoise SIMD and matching those settings across the other libraries where possible.

-Timing are averages of time taken for 1 million iterations on a single thread.
+Timings below are average milliseconds for 1 million iterations on a single thread.

 - CPU: i7 4790k @ 4.0Ghz
 - Compiler: MSVC v140 x64